 Which are the top eCommerce business models?

 To decide on the right eCommerce business model, it’s a must to first know about the types of eCommerce business models that exist in the industry.
 So, we will discuss that next.
-Keep reading!

 B2B- Business to Business eCommerce business model

-B2B, as we mentioned above, is the abbreviation for the business-to-business eCommerce model.
-As obvious by its name, a B2B business model focuses on providing products from one business to another.
+B2B, as mentioned above, is the abbreviation for the business-to-business eCommerce model.
+As is obvious by its name, a B2B business model focuses on providing products from one business to another.
 This niche isn’t only for service providers anymore because software companies, supply companies, hosting companies, and several other eCommerce businesses are adopting this business model to level up.

 Pros of B2B business model